-Lemon season continues at my house, which means it’s Lemon Curd time!
+Lemon season continues at my house, which means it’s time to make easy Lemon Curd recipe!
 I figure we have over 100 lemons of various shapes and sizes.
 Home grown lemons don’t all look exactly the same as they do in the store.
 Some of my lemons were small and others have grown to the size of large mangoes.
 Regardless the size or colour, they still taste the same.
 So now I’m racking my brain to utilize my lemons.

-I haven’t made lemon curd before moving to Australia.
-It’s also called Lemon Butter, and it’s delicious on fresh scones or on toast.
-While camping, we put it inside a pie iron sandwich maker with a marshmallow for a lemon meringue sandwich treat.
-Lemon curd is like a silky lemony custard, and easy to make.
+Lemon Curd is almost like a Lemon Jam.
+It’s also called Lemon Butter, and it’s delicious on fresh scones made with 7-UP or on toast.
+While camping, we put it inside a pie iron sandwich maker with a marshmallow for a lemon meringue pie iron treat.
+Lemon Curd or Lemon Butter is like a silky lemony custard, and easy to make.
 If you have an abundance of passionfruit, you can also make Passionfruit Curd.

 - 5 egg yolks